A girl named Asha Degree disappeared from her North Carolina home on 14 February 2000.

 I love you all, and God bless.

-Unfortunately, despite a few minor breaks in case over the course of the last five years, Asha Degree (now a 14-year-old) remains missing.
-In August 2001, Asha's book bag (along with a pair of men's pants and some animal bones) was discovered by a construction worker in a wooded area along N.C.
+Unfortunately, despite a few minor breaks in the case, Asha Degree was not found.
+In August 2001, Asha’s book bag (along with a pair of men’s pants and some animal bones) was discovered by a construction worker in a wooded area along N.C.
 18, forty miles down the highway on which Asha was last seen, but it yielded no clues to her current whereabouts.
-In November 2004, acting on a tip an inmate at the Cleveland County jail, authorities searched an area about six miles from Asha's home and dug up some bones at the corner of Shelby and Rube Spangler roads in Lawndale, but those remains proved to be animal, not human.
+In November 2004, acting on a tip an inmate at the Cleveland County jail, authorities searched an area about six miles from Asha’s home and dug up some bones at the corner of Shelby and Rube Spangler roads in Lawndale, but those remains proved to be animal, not human.

-Age-progressed renderings of how Asha would look as an older child can be viewed at both of the links below.
+As of 22 May 2017, Asha Degree remained missing.
+Age-progressed renderings of how Asha would look as an older child and young adult can be viewed at both of the links below.